Low Density and Rural Residential Strategy

 • A comparison against the previously recommended areas for rezoning (W-1C Northwest & South) and a final vision and direction.

-• Investigations into other planning matters impacting on Low Density and Rural Living Zones & the precinct areas including land zoned Mixed Use Zone on Tone Road.
+• Investigations into other planning matters impacting on Low Density and Rural Living Zones.

-The report & Appendices can be downloaded in the links below:
+The report can be downloaded in the link below:

 Frequently Answered Questions: